Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Insufficient income or bank statements instead of tax returns

-Transaction movement on an account is not income.
+Account movements are not income.
 The consulate accepts only tax returns as proof of income.
-The consulate may request information from the bank months after submission — by that time the situation may have changed.
+The consulate may request information from the bank months after submission — by then the situation may have changed.

 2